The Sydney Sixers signed him before next week’s player draft so that Babar Azam will play in the Big Bash for the first time.

 Some of the players who have signed up for the draft include the English duo of Jacob Bethell and Ollie Pope, both of whom made their league debut last season.

-Both of them could have been retained by the teams that previously hired them.
+Both of them could have retained by the teams that previously hired them.
 The Melbourne Renegades or the Adelaide Strikers, with one more player from each team’s draft picks still available.

-Amy Jones, Alice Capsey, Dani Gibson, Heather Knight, Sophie Ecclestone, and Danni Wyatt-Hodge are all potential women’s players who could remain on the team, as no English players have been signed yet.
+Amy Jones, Alice Capsey, Dani Gibson, Heather Knight, Sophie Ecclestone, and Danni Wyatt-Hodge are all potential women’s players who could remain on the team, as no English players have signed yet.

 There are some new names in the draft.
 They are Sam Curran and Lauren Bell from England, and Shaheen Shah Afridi, Mohammad Rizwan, and Shadab Khan from Pakistan.